Dzuelu/jest-meta-reporter/README.md

 Test with `yarn test` or `npx projen test`.
 The build script will lint, test, and bundle.
 Released when merged to main branch.

+### ToDo Improvements
+- Metadata output formatting?
+Using `JSON.stringify(data, undefined, 2)` good enough?
+- 'Attaching' to default reporter to output.
+If multiple tests in file fail, meta is output in a clump after test fail output.
+  Maybe implement custom output instead?
+Or use jest output formatting per test instead?